abarrak/abarrak.github.io/_i18n/en/_posts/2023-01-10-passing-aws-sap.md

 ## Preparation

-When you have working knowledge in the cloud and AWS specifically, it is optimal to seek first the associate level certificates since they're information oriented with good study and practice, your chances for passing are high.
+When you have working knowledge in the cloud and AWS specifically, it is good idea to take first the associate level certificates since these are information oriented.
+With study and practice, your chances for passing are high.
 By doing so, you also prepare for the professional and specialty levels afterward.

 <!-- post-excerpt -->